 TUESDAY, 1 SEPTEMBER 1942

-11th Fighter Squadron, XI Fighter Command, operating from Ft Randall, Cold Bay with P-40s, returns to Fort Glenn.
+11th Fighter Squadron, XI Fighter Command, operating from Fort Randall, Cold Bay with P-40s, returns to Fort Glenn.

-(Heavy), 11th Bombardment Group (Heavy), begins operating from Guadalcanal with B-17s; the squadron is based on Efate.
+(Heavy), 11th Bombardment Group (Heavy), begins operating from Guadalcanal with B-17s; the squadron is based at Efate.

 on Milne Bay while P-400s strafe Kokoda and Kokoda Pass; Australian ground forces continue a slow retreat over the range but make

 progress in Milne Bay offensive; and the 89th Bombardment Squadron,

 3d Bombardment Group, moves from Charters Towers to 3-Mile Drome (Kila) with A-20s.
 Lost is P-400 BX146 (survived).